 From the Journal of the Academic Committee of 1843, we find out that the "Public Education Committee of the Principality of Moldavia" met "to think about the reform to be made in the Mihailean Academy" and, after the "puzzlement", in the sketch of the new regulation elaborated, a "veterinary" course.

 Recognized and adopted since the dawn of modern veterinary medicine, veterinary pharmacology has had valuable exponents who represented the elite of Romanian medical intellectuality, being an occasion of pride and gratitude for the many generations of veterinarians from their pharmacology teachers: C. Prokesch, Al. Locusteanu, G. Slavu, N. Popescu, Fr.
 Popescu, Olimpia Vechiu, E. Licperta, P. Balaci, M. Mircea, A. Vintan, O. Schöbesch, C. Statescu, A. Gherdan, Ingeborg Bogdan, R. Tudorache.

 Pharmacologiae Veterinariae Timisaensis

 Discipline of Veterinary Pharmacology in Banat Region has started to work for the first time in Arad city, to the Faculty of Veterinary Medicine, under denomination: Veterinary pharmacology and Recepture.

-The first course holder to discipline was:
+The first course titular to discipline was:

 Prof. Dr. Aurel Vintan